I. Substrate

 See-through register: See-through register refers to an image on banknote, a part of which is printed on one side of it and the rest printed on the other side.
 When the banknote is held against light, both parts would match up, thus forming a complete image.
 This technique is seen on banknotes issued by Reunion, Soundland, etc.

-Serial number: Serial number is a unique combination of numbers (and sometimes letters, too) that is assigned to one and only one piece of banknote each time.
+Serial number: Serial number refers to a unique combination of numbers (and sometimes letters, too) that is assigned to one and only one piece of banknote each time.
 It can be printed along with banknote itself, alternatively stamped or written on banknote after it has already been printed.
-Many micronations have serial numbers on their banknotes, such as Aelite, Hutt River, etc. Some micronations have a similar combination of numbers on their banknotes, which remains nonetheless identical on every single piece of the same banknote type - This should not be counted as a valid serial number.
+Many micronations have serial numbers on their banknotes, such as Aelite, Hutt River, etc. Some micronations have a similar combination of numbers on their banknotes, which remains nonetheless identical on every single piece of the same banknote type - This should not be regarded as a valid serial number.

 Signature: Handwritten signature is perhaps one of the easiest techniques for micronations to apply to their banknotes.
 In reality, it is indeed used by numerous micronations around the world, such as Avram in Australia, Rosginano in Italy, etc. In most cases, the signature belongs to their national leaders, whereas others also adopt the signature of the person responsible for the issuance of their banknotes.